Our local region uses the Sports Car Club of America Solo National Rules and classing with the following exceptions:

 - Ladies – Open to ladies in any class

-- Combined – Open to any class, for our more experienced drivers looking for an extra challenge.
+- Competition – Open to any class, for our more experienced drivers looking for an extra challenge.

 - Pro – Open to any class, for the most skilled drivers. see special rules below.